 Degree seeking individuals, 18 years of age or older, who have not earned a high school diploma, GED, or 60 hours of college credits must demonstrate they have the ability to benefit from a college education.
 To demonstrate this ability, the individual must achieve federally determined minimum scores on the ACCUPLACER exam.
 The required scores are Arithmetic 34, Reading Comprehension 55, and Sentence Skills 60.
 Individuals taking ACCUPLACER for Ability to Benefit are permitted to retest after a minimum 14 day waiting period.
 It is not permitted under the Ability to Benefit provision to retake only a portion of the test.
 All three parts of ACCUPLACER must be completed at one sitting.
 It is very important to inform the test proctor if you are testing under Ability to Benefit to insure you will be administered the correct tests.
 The regular ACCUPLACER test cannot be used to validate Ability to Benefit.

-If you meet the above qualifying scores, an Ability to Benefit form must be filled out and signed by the test proctor and an advisor.
-This form is available in the Advising and Testing Center and can be completed and signed by an advisor usually on the same day as testing.
+If you meet the above qualifying scores, an Ability to Benefit form must be filled out and signed by the test proctor and an academic advisor.
 The signed Ability to Benefit form must be submitted to Student Services.

 How can I prepare for the test?

-If it has been awhile since you have taken a math class you may want to brush up on your math skills before testing.
-There are also several good websites with tutorials.
-We recommend using the following website: www.101science.com/math.htm.
+If it has been awhile since you have taken a math or writing class you may want to brush up on your skills before testing.
+The following websites may be helpful to you.

 - ACCUPLACER Sample Questions for Students (Revised December 2007) (.pdf/241k) Requires Adobe Reader